lzh-mb-mod/EnhancedBattleTest/README.md

 ## How to install
 1. Copy `bin` and `Modules` into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).

+### Note
-2. Remember to reinstall the mod after game updating.
+- Try to reinstall the mod after game update.
 This may solve some problems.

+- **However**, if a game update changes multiplayer perks (so that it updates `Native\ModuleData\mpclassdivisions.xml`), you should avoid reinstalling the mod if you want to play multiplayer mode.

+- If you did so, verifying game file integrity can solve problems that you cannot enter multiplayer mode and/or some crashes in multiplayer mode.

+- You should waiting for mod update if you want to playing multiplayer mode as well as playing this mod.

+- Please read `How to customizing characters` section for reasons.

 ## How to use
 - Start the mod by clicking `EnhancedBattleTest.bat` in `bin\Win64_Shipping_Client` that you have copied into Bannerlord installation folder.